jjjermiah/pixi-vscode/README.md

 ## Features

-**TODO List**

-- [ ] Need to create a testing suite for the extension.
-- [ ] Implement a logging system for the extension.
-- [ ] Implement CI/CD to:
-  - [ ] Run tests
-  - [ ] Semantic versioning
-  - [ ] Change log generation
-  - [ ] Implement release process:
-    - [ ] Build and package the extension
-    - [ ] Publish the extension to the marketplace
-- [x] Initialize a new Pixi project
-- [x] Add channels to an existing Pixi project
-- [x] Add packages to an existing Pixi project
-- [x] Set Python interpreter for a Pixi project
-  - [ ] refactor to check for installed environments and if the python binary exists.
-- [ ] Add platforms to an existing Pixi project
-- [ ] Run tasks via cmd palette
-- [ ] Add pypi packages to a Pixi project
-- [ ] Install an environment from a Pixi project.
-- [ ] Add functionality to handle `pixi.toml` and `pyproject.toml` files with [tool.pixi]

 | Command Palette Command | Context Menu (right-click on folder)| Pixi Command | Description |
 | --- | --- | --- | --- |